About Author

 Writer/Editor/Professor

-While teaching graduate level physics in Annada College, Vinoba Bhabe University in Jharkhand, India during the last 24 years, I had also been engaged to figure out some 'meaningful' overlap between foundational issues in Physics and Philosophy in its Eastern and Western versions.
-Attempts to understand philosophy of science in the Indian context started much earlier while I was doing my Masters in pure physics in M. S. University of Baroda during 1989-91.
-After completing my Masters, I started visiting the traditional Indian philosophers located around my hometown Chinsurah, West Bengal and outside.
-Unfortunately traditionally trained Indian philosophers were considerably reduced by that time.
+After teaching graduate level physics in Annada College, Vinoba Bhabe University in Jharkhand, India for more than two decades, he is now offering interdisciplinary courses in Nālandā University, Rajgir, Bihar.
+During the last two decades he had also been engaged to figure out some 'meaningful' overlap between foundational issues in Physics and Philosophy in its Eastern and Western variants.
+His attempts to understand philosophy of science in the Indian context started much earlier while he was doing his Masters in pure physics in M. S. University of Baroda during 1989-91.
+After completing Masters, he started visiting the traditional Indian philosophers located in West Bengal and outside to get their response to some of the modern philosophical issues.

-Eventually during 2005, I was invited by Navanalanda Mahavihara, Nalanda - a deemed University under the Ministry of Culture , to organise a meeting where scientists would try to open Dialogue with the Buddhist monk philosophers commemorating the Vada-parampara(Dialogue) in ancient Nalanda Mahavihara.
-Indeed much of the Indian philosophical tradition is an outcome of Dialogue between different rival schools .The first Dialogue in Navanalanda was devoted to the concept of Sūnya in Madhyamik Buddhism - one of the most enigmatic Indian versions of Nothingness.
-This was the beginning of a long journey which finally took shape as the Nalanda Dialog Mission.
+Eventually during 2005, he was invited by Navanalanda Mahavihara, Nalanda - a deemed University under the Ministry of Culture, to organise a meeting, where scientists would try to open Dialogue with the Buddhist monk philosophers commemorating the Vada-parampara (Dialogue) in ancient Nālandā Mahavihara.
+Indeed much of the Indian philosophical tradition is an outcome of Dialogue between different rival schools .The first Dialogue in Navanalanda was devoted to the concept of Śūnya in Madhyamik Buddhism - one of the most enigmatic Indian versions of Nothingness.
+This was the beginning of a long journey which finally took shape as the Nālandā Dialog Mission.

-However after the inaugural Dialogue on Sunyata, Navanalanda Mahavihara continued to provide space for systematic annual Dialogues up to 2019.
-Last year Mahavihara published four Volumes of Nalanda Dialogue Series based on the 13 Dialogues from 2005 to 2019.
-First two of these volumes are under my editorial supervision.
 Other than opening Dialogues of different orders, Nalanda Dialogue mission is also aimed to develop a History and Philosophy of Science community in India as there are practically no community of researchers in India devoted to the systematic study of History and Philosophy of Science.

-However , the last few years of intense Nalanda Dialogues have brought me closer to recognize the question of Individuation and Identity as almost central to the whole nexus of foundational concerns which seem to ensure the largest non-trivial overlap of Philosophy ( both in its Indian and Western variants ) with modern foundational debate in quantum mechanics.
-It is quite curious to note that, the potential scope of the question of individuation and identity can provide grounds of scepticism about our most comfortable ontological standpoints based our everyday common sense experience.
+However , the last few years of intense Nālandā Dialogues have brought him closer to recognize the question of Individuation and Identity as almost central to the whole nexus of foundational concerns which seem to ensure the largest non-trivial overlap of Philosophy ( both in its Indian and Western variants ) with modern foundational debate in quantum mechanics.

 Read More